sowrensen/svg-avatar-generator/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/actions/workflow/status/sowrensen/svg-avatar-generator/run-tests.yml?branch=main&label=Tests)](https://github.com/sowrensen/svg-avatar-generator/actions?query=workflow%3ATests+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/sowrensen/svg-avatar-generator.svg)](https://packagist.org/packages/sowrensen/svg-avatar-generator)

+> If you find this package useful, please consider to ⭐ it.
+That would be lit!

 Generating SVG avatars on the fly is nothing new.
 There are tons of free/paid services and packages available to do that.
 So, why another package for same task?